smartlook/smartlook.github.io/_docs/sdk/ios.md

 This method should be called as soon as the app starts in its `AppDelegate` `didFinishLaunchingWithOptions` method.

 That is all.

-There is no need to manually stop or pause recording when the app gets suspended by the user by pressing Home button or switching to another app.
+There is no need to manually stop or pause recording when the app gets suspended by the user by pressing Home button or switching to another app, or restart recording when the app wakes up.
+It happens automatically.
+{: .alert .alert-warning }

 ### Initialize Smartlook to start it later